martijnpoppen/nl.lrvdlinden.rtl-nieuws/README.md

 ---
 ## Changelog
-- 1.1.0 (1 aug 2023) Added more video tokens and trigger + condistion cards for RTL Z
+- 1.1.1 (2 aug 2023) Fix app icon

 <details>
 <summary>More changelog</summary>
 <br><br>
 <pre>
+- 1.1.0 (1 aug 2023) Added more video tokens and trigger + condistion cards for RTL Z
 - 1.0.9 (31 jul 2023) Feed improvemend
 - 1.0.8 (31 jul 2023) Feed improvemend
 - 1.0.7 (31 jul 2023) Two new trigger cards, One for RTL Nieuws video and one for RTL Weer video and three new condition cards.